The 10 best things to do in Svalbard

 8. Visit a ghost town

-This is one of our more unusual things to do in Svalbard.
+This is one of the more unusual things to do in Svalbard.

-Time has stood still in the fascinating town in Svalbard, and it’s been listed by National Geographic as one of the world’s 10 best ghost towns.
+Time has stood still in this fascinating town in Svalbard.
+It’s been listed by National Geographic as one of the world’s 10 best ghost towns.
 Pay a visit and turn back the clock to life ‘back in the USSR’.
-In summer, you can get there by boat, and by snowmobile in the winter.
+In summer, you can get there by boat, and in winter, by snowmobile.

-Tip: There are still some residents in the settlement, so make sure not to enter any cabins that aren’t open to the public.
+Tip: There are still some residents in the settlement, so don’t enter any cabins that aren’t open to the public.

 9. Take a hike!